Nonspherical oscillations of an encapsulated magnetic microbubble: Numerical results and discussion

-Simulations are conducted with $c_1=0.1\,\rm{N\,m}^{-1}$, $c_2=0.12\,\rm{N\,m}^{-1}$, $\chi=1$, $\epsilon=20\,\rm{nm}$, $\omega_d=1\,\rm{MHz}$ , $\epsilon_p=0.5$ and $I=100\,\rm{kA}$ over a duration of $100\,\mu\rm{s}$.
+Simulations are conducted with $c_1=0.1\,\rm{N\,m}^{-1}$, $c_2=0.12\,\rm{N\,m}^{-1}$, $\chi=1$, $\epsilon=20\,\rm{nm}$, $\omega_d=1\,\rm{MHz}$, $\epsilon_p=0.5$ and $I=100\,\rm{kA}$ over a duration of $100\,\mu\rm{s}$.
 From the expressions for the non-dimensional magnetic force, it is evident that the forcing on shape modes increases with an increase in radius.
-Additionally, as shown in \eqref{e:50}, the pressure acting on the radial mode opposes the radial motion, which leads to a reduction in the amplitude of radial oscillations with increasing radius.
-This behavior is clearly depicted in figure~\ref{fig:8}.
+Additionally, as shown in \eqref{e:2_62}, the pressure acting on the radial mode opposes the radial motion, which leads to a reduction in the amplitude of radial oscillations with increasing radius.
+This behavior is clearly depicted in figure~\ref{fig:13}.
+Also, pressure force is proportional to $R_0$ and magnetic forcing is proportional to $R_0^2$.
+This scaling is reflected in the $a_2$ response, where its amplitude increases, respectively, by approximately $2.25$ and $4$ times as $R_0$ varies from $10-20\,\mu$m.